Bedrock-OSS/bedrock-wiki/docs/new-guide/custom-entity.md

 ---
-title: 'Creating a custom Entity: Ghost'
+title: 'Create a custom Entity'
+nav_order: 5
+number: '5.'
 ---

 Last time you created a custom item for this custom entity to drop.
 This time you will create the Ghost itself, as promised.